Insality/defold-log/README.md

 ### **V5**
 - Add `FATAL` level for silent all logs
+	- Designed for release builds
+- Now logger name is optional, by default it's file name of the current script.
-- Changed module settings
+- Changed default Log module settings
-	- For better visualisation of logs in Defold Console with level highlighting
+	- Improved visualization and color highlighting in Defold Console
+- Removed time and memory tracking options from `game.project`
+	- Now it's possible to use `%time_tracking` and `%memory_tracking` placeholders in `info_block` to track time and memory usage.
+	- For time tracking with chronos extension, use the `%chronos_tracking` placeholder.
 </details>